Stephan Komandarev and Catalin Mitulescu Films Among Sarajevo’s 23 World Premieres

 The latest films from Bulgarian director Stephan Komandarev and Romania’s Catalin Mitulescu are among 23 world premieres competing for the Heart of Sarajevo awards at the 25th Sarajevo Film Festival.

-Komandarev’s 2017 film “Directions” played in Cannes’ Un Certain Regard and his 2008 opus “The World Is Big and Salvation Lurks Around the Corner” was shortlisted for the Oscars.
-Whereas “Directions” centered on taxi drivers the new film, “Rounds,” is focused on police officers.
+Komandarev’s 2017 film “Directions” played in Cannes’ Un Certain Regard and his 2008 opus, “The World Is Big and Salvation Lurks Around the Corner,” was shortlisted for the Oscars.
+Whereas “Directions” centered on taxi drivers, the new film, “Rounds,” focuses on police officers.

 Joining “Rounds” and “Heidi” in the main competition lineup are two other world premieres.
 “Open Door,” the debut feature from Albanian director Florenc Papas, is a road movie following two sisters, one of whom is unmarried but pregnant, as they travel across the mountains of Albania to meet their strict, traditional father in their home village.